magepages/mpdocs/docs/layered-navigation-m2/user-guide.rst

 Overview
 ^^^^^^^^^^^^^^^^^^^^

-After enabling the module, Layered Navigation is shown with a list of product atributes on the left of the category page.
+After enabling the module, Layered Navigation is shown with a list of product attributes on the left of the category page.

 .. image:: https://cdn.mageplaza.com/docs/ln-layered-navigation-frontend.png